 1/3 cup quick-cooking oats

 Preheat oven to 350˚F. Spread the blackberries in an 8×8″ baking pan (if using frozen berries, you don’t need to thaw them out and drain them, but you can do that if you want a thicker berry texture); sprinkle berries evenly with 1/3 cup granulated sugar.
 Then sprinkle the lemon juice over the berries and sugar.

 For crumble topping, combine butter and brown sugar, then add in flour, oats, and salt.
 Mix all ingredients together until crumbly.
 Sprinkle over the berries.
 Bake at 350˚F for 40 to 48 minutes (use the longer baking time if using frozen, unthawed berries).
 Serve warm or cold.

 This crumble tastes great topped with ice cream.
 Or you can drizzle the sweet, juicy syrup from the pan over the crumble.
 Have you ever made a berry crumble?
 Do you use fresh or frozen berries?
 Mashed or unmashed?
 If you have any berry crumble-making tips, please feel free to share! 🙂

-Sharing at Meal Plan Monday, Fiesta Friday, Weekend Potluck, Thursday Favorite Things, Full Plate Thursday, Tasty Tuesdays, Wonderful Wednesday, Hearth & Soul, Inspire Me Monday, Silver Pennies Sundays, Happiness is Homemade.
+Sharing at Meal Plan Monday, Weekend Potluck, Farmhouse Friday, Grace at Home, Thursday Favorite Things, Full Plate Thursday, LouLou Girls, Wonderful Wednesday, Inspire Me Monday, Happiness is Homemade.